isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Address/Prefix Reservation Types
 --------------------------------

-In a typical scenario there is an IPv6 subnet defined, with a certain part of it dedicated for dynamic address allocation by the DHCPv6 server.
+In a typical Kea scenario there is an IPv6 subnet defined, with a certain part of it dedicated for dynamic address allocation by the DHCPv6 server.
 There may be an additional address space defined for prefix delegation.
 Those dynamic parts are referred to as dynamic pools,